Skip to main content

 • The key that is used to sign the Bort app must NOT be the platform signing key, otherwise the SDK will not function correctly.

 • The key must ONLY be used to sign the Bort app and no other apps.
-Special permissions are assigned to Bort based on the signing certificate.
+Special permissions are assigned to Bort app based on the signing certificate.

 Once you have a keystore, set up a keystore.properties file and provide the path to it via the bort.properties file: